Nice to meet you.

 Rather than remarking positively in general, try to be more specific: I love how reliable you’ve been.
 It’s great to be able to count on you being here.
 I love the fact that you’re always on time.

-These statements reinforce a specific action that psychologist Carol Dweck says are much more effective in motivating and inspiring people.
+These statements reinforce a specific action that psychologist Carol Dweck says is much more effective in motivating and inspiring people.

 Employee attendance policy template